jonxuxu/noisy-bot/README.md

 # Noisy
+Noisy is a Discord bot that uses OpenAI’s Musenet to generate music on the fly.
+Listen with friends to a diverse set of 16 genres, ranging from Mozart to Lady Gaga.
+Every song you hear will never appear again.

-The code that noisy.live's Discord bot is based off of.
+This code powers noisy.live's Discord bot.
 Let us know if you'd like to view the code for the website, backend or Musenet Generator.

 ![Noisy Webpage](https://i.ibb.co/mvp2BF3/pog.png)